Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Well now flip that switch and what do you get?

+Electrical Engineers, Science Teachers, and Storm Chasers take note!
 Electricity Day takes place on the anniversary of the date in 1752 when Benjamin Franklin flew a kite in a thunderstorm, with the intent of proving that lightning was caused by a discharge of electricity!
-Before the modern age learned to model and harness various forms of electricity, humans have observed natural forms.
-The Greeks first discovered the effects of electric charge about 3000 years ago.
-The word electricity comes from Greek"elektron", which refers to amber, the yellow fossilized tree resin, which was known to attract lightweight objects such as feather or straw when rubbed against wool.
-Lightning is essentially a form of a giant static electricity shock and became an issue for the general populace throughout history as buildings and monuments grew taller, attracting strikes to church steeples and high buildings which often caught fire.
-To address this problem, during the 1780s, lightning rods were effectively invented simultaneously by Benjamin Franklin and Prokop Diviš.
-They were even incorporated into Parisian fashion!
-Gentlemen and ladies donned top hats and umbrellas or parasols with personal lightning rods, featuring a tall wire with a coil that trailed to the ground!
+Natural forms of electricity have been observed since ancient times.
+The Greeks first discovered the effects of electric charge about 3000 years ago, giving us the word "elektron", which refers to amber, the yellow fossilized tree resin, which was known to attract lightweight objects such as feather or straw when rubbed against wool via static charge.
+Lightning is essentially a form of discharge of a giant static electricity shock and became an issue for the general populace throughout history as buildings and monuments grew taller, attracting strikes to church steeples and other high buildings which often caught fire!
+To address this problem, during the 1780s, the lightning rod was effectively invented simultaneously by Benjamin Franklin and Prokop Diviš.
+Lightning rods were even incorporated into Parisian fashion!
+Gentlemen and ladies donned protective top hats and umbrellas or parasols with personal lightning rods, featuring a tall wire with a coil that trailed to the ground!
+According to NASA, there are about 44 (±5) lightning strikes per second and over 1.4 billion flashes annually!
+Lake Maracaibo, a huge brackish tidal estuary within Venezuela, produces more lightning than any other area in the world.
+This weather phenomenon, called Catatumbo lightning, occurs in about 160 nights annually, results in over 280 lightning strikes per hour, lasting for 10 hours every day.
 Crackle, crackle!
-Zap Zap! ⚡
+Zap Zap! ⚡⚡⚡

 This tartan, designed by Carol Martin, represents the crackle of electricity in the colours of eletric lime, electric indigo, and electric purple against a dark void.